Buying Guide - Welcome

 The frame measurements means the following:

-1 = This measurement is the distance between the lenses e.g. 18mm
+1 = This measurement is the width of the bridge e.g. 18mm

-2 = This measurement is the distance of each lens e.g. 54mm
+2 = This measurement is the width of each lens e.g. 54mm

 3 = This measurement is the length of the arm e.g. 135mm